Shujie-Xu/Shujie-Xu.github.io/content/_index.md

 Right now I lead the measurement agenda for a housing bargaining project with Franklin Qian, build political-institution datasets with Letian Zhang, and extend supply-chain risk work with Yue Tang.
 I'm especially interested in bringing text-based evidence into models of bargaining, sorting, and organizational choice.

 I am applying to Economics PhD programs for Fall 2026 and welcome conversations about research assistant opportunities and collaborations.
+I am also recruiting for full-time pre-doctoral RA roles beginning Summer 2026 to deepen the measurement-heavy agenda I pursue.